All Episodes

 What's going on, man?

-You with us, brother.
+You with us, brother?

-All right, well, why you while you're all right, what's going on?
+All right, what's going on?

 All right, cool.

-Uh what's up, Owen?
+What's up, Owen?

 What's up, man?

-How you going?
+How are you doing?

 Good.

-Um, yeah, man.
+Hey, yeah, man.

 I mean, hopefully you guys can tell from my handle, but I'm not really on here to make money, nor am I obviously big enough on here to make money.

-And so so this is a good point that you bring up, Ed.
+You know, and so this is a good point that you bring up, Ed.

-And I'm glad that you phrase it this way because you're kind of phrasing it differently than I did, but I think it's a more consumable way, it's a more palatable way to look at this, and it's not who, it's the what's what you're gonna see is like I said before, it's already happening.
+And I'm glad that you phrase it this way because you're kind of phrasing it differently than I did, but I think it's a more consumable way.

-Either either you try to stop that from happening and you attack that right now to stop that from happening, or if if you're just gonna have an open platform for anybody, then you have an open platform for anybody, and it'll probably get there anyway, but at least everybody can have some, you know, some say.
+And we don't need to get into the detail about if some girl likes to show more cleavage than the other, or you know, now chicks will probably just straight up post nudes and adult content, which, but again, here's the problem: either you tried to stop that from happening and you attack that right now to stop that from happening, or if you're just going to have an open platform for anybody, then you have an open platform for anybody and it'll probably get there anyway.

-YouTube actually does a good job, and there is you can't find adult content on YouTube.
+And you can't find adult content on YouTube.

-I mean, they they have a system, they have an algorithm, and it will block adult content from being on YouTube.
+I mean, they have a system, they have an algorithm, and it will block adult content from being on YouTube.

 Why X does not do this?